bioinformaticsdotca/10_Simple_Rules/rule_2.md

 git push origin master
 ```

-# Making Your Landing Page
+# Making the Theme a Little Bit Yours

 After installing the theme, if you visit yourname.github.io, it should look like the Cayman download page (it might take a few minutes for your site to actually render.
 Be patient and refresh until you see the site).